fady231/game/ServeSide/readme.md

 ## for parent to add question from website that will appear to student in mobile
 ```
 localhost:3000/FSE/FSEinsertQuestion/id
-id:it refer to student id it should be embedded to api url
+id:it refer to parent id it should be embedded to api url
 json body like this :
  {
     "unit": "1",
     "lesson": "1",
+    "stadge":"1",
     "defintionen":"dog",
-    "defintionac":"??? "
+    "defintionac":"كلب ",
+    "image":"lkmdmfkdikfdikf"
 }
 type : post
 ```